 4) Who were the people you worked with?

-— Who was your direct supervisor, can you spell that, repeat name to them…
+- Who was your direct supervisor, can you spell that, repeat the name to them…

-— What was it like working with John Doe?
+- Tell me what was it like working with John Doe?

 - What would John Doe say your biggest strengths and areas of improvement are?”